R-ODAF/R-ODAF_Health_Canada/README.md

 It is a good strategy to manage these particular software dependencies, required on your path, by setting up a Conda environment with them installed.
 For convenience, we have included an `environment.yml` file that can be used with conda to install these.
 By default this file creates a conda environment named 'R-ODAF'; you can [edit environment.yml](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-file-manually) to change this.

-There are also numerous dependencies in R (a full list would take up a lot of space and would likely be incmoplete).
+There are also numerous dependencies in R (a full list would take up a lot of space and would likely be incomplete).
 Run `install.R` within R or using [Rscript](https://www.rdocumentation.org/packages/utils/versions/3.6.2/topics/Rscript) to install them.

 In the top level directory of the cloned repository, you can run the small utility install.sh (i.e., in a bash terminal, you can run `bash ./install.sh`).
 This will copy the default configuration file and populate some parameters.